Blog

 (WARNING: This letter contains spoilers for Roses Manor, Weston (NCPU #9) published 4/10/25)

 The idea for Roses Manor, Weston was actually sparked by two distinct things: listening to a Digital Folklore podcast episode about two years ago about an online video game that went beyond its original framework, and watching We’re All Going to the World’s Fair last fall.
-The idea of doing a book where the main case is entirely online was very appealing and a major challenge.
+Even though the end result is nothing like We’re All Going to the World’s Fair (which you should watch.
+I didn’t love it as much as I Saw the TV Glow, but that’s because few things in this world could compare with ISTTG.
+But it’s very cool), the idea of doing a book where the main case is entirely online was very appealing and a major challenge.

 Especially because I don’t play video games.
 I used to play Gameboy and Super Nintendo as a kid.
 But I distinctly remember the first time I played Nintendo 64 at my cousins’ house shortly after the system came out.
-And when Mario moved in a direction that wasn’t left to right on my screen, something short-circuited in my brain and I realized that my videogame career was over.
-And when I returned to N64 to play Mario Kart with roommates after college and Luigi flew backwards over the starting line, that only confirmed what I’d suspected as an 8 year old.
+When Mario moved in a direction that wasn’t left to right on my screen, something short-circuited in my little brain and I realized that my video game career was over.
+And when I returned to N64 to play Mario Kart with roommates after college and Luigi flew backwards over the starting line while everyone else moved forward, that only confirmed what I’d suspected as an 8-year-old.

 So part of the reason this took longer to write than usual was the amount of planning I had to do to make it seem as authentic as possible.
 The other reason is actually something that made parts of this volume unexpectedly personal.
 I have a neurological condition that has significantly impacted my life over the past five years and will continue to do so indefinitely.
-And it slowed down my writing at points since I started Book 9, but it has also impacted my life way beyond that, including my non-writing career plans.
+It’s not something fatal, but it is debilitating.
+And it slowed down my writing at points, but it has also impacted my life way beyond that, including my non-writing career plans.
 I can’t go back to my pre-parenthood career, but neither can I now go into the career I planned to retrain for before we realized the extent of my health problems.
-And yes, this has influenced large portions of Madelyn’s storyline throughout the series, but this is the first volume where it’s becoming clear that there’s a chance she can’t continue in this field.
+And yes, my own experience has influenced large portions of Madelyn’s storyline throughout the series, but this is the first volume where it’s becoming clear that there’s a chance she can’t continue in this field, that willpower might not be enough.
 And no matter what ideas James has to adapt for her future with the Foundation, it might be out of all of their hands.

 Which is an absolute nightmare of a story, fyi.
 There will be content warnings linked on my site for those who want them when the time comes.
-But like I said, this first part of the series is coming to a close and while the next part isn’t completely different, Book 10 is definitely the scariest volume so far.
+But like I said, this first part of the series is coming to a close and while the next part isn’t completely different, Book 10 is definitely the scariest volume so far and brings things in a new direction.

 But that’s not what this letter is about and it’s running on for too long anyway.
 If you’ve not only read the whole series up until now, but opened this letter and read the entire thing as well, thank you.
 I love writing this series, it’s something that I find so fulfilling and helps me through my own hard days.
-I also love that it helps me find ways to give back to my community in a practical way and I hope to continue doing so for a long time.
+I hope to continue doing so for a long time.

 Talk to you soon!